 If you’re ready to invest $50,000 or more, it’s worth having a private vault company with a full-service offering:

 - Lower storage fees

-When you’re storing even more substantial amounts (in the $250k-$1 million range), you’ll probably want a portfolio of vaults.
+When you’re storing even more substantial amounts (think $250k-$1 million range), you’ll probably want to set up a portfolio of vaults.

-Diversifying your gold and silver storage across 2 or 3 vaults (minimum) just makes more sense.
-Even though it won’t be as convenient as having it all in one place, it increases your privacy and asset security – a worthwhile sacrifice.
+Even though having your gold in two or three vaults won’t be as convenient as having it all in one place, it boosts your privacy and asset security – a worthwhile sacrifice.

-Ultimately, where to store your gold comes down to going where you’re treated best.
-It’s a concept we consistently return to here at the nomad capitalist.
+Ultimately, where you store your gold comes down to going where you’re treated best.

 It’s a bullet-proof concept that we return to time and again here at Nomad Capitalist.

 Go where your business is treated best.
 Go where your assets, privacy, and peace of mind are valued.